bestestimate/api/3. Distribution fitting/readme.md

-### **BOOTSTRAPPING**
+### **DISTRIBUTION FITTING**

 This readme provides a description of the bootstrapping functionality.

 #### **1. DESCRIPTION**

-Performs bootstrap analysis based on provided input data array and user specific sampling requests.
+Performs a distribution fitting analysis based on provided input data and a bootstrap and quantile quantile analysis.

 #### **2. INPUT**

 The following input is required from the user in a .JSON file.
-An example can be
+Examples can be
-found in the JSON file in this folder.
+found in the JSON files in this folder.

 ##### **2.1 REQUIRED**